 - Parental death

-Though circumstances vary, the emphasis on what’s best for the child or children involved never changes.
-This situation can have a strong impact on their mental and emotional state as well as their future.
+Though circumstances vary, the emphasis on what's best for the child or children involved never changes.
+This situation can have a substantial impact on their mental and emotional state, as well as their future.

 At the Law Offices of Rudy Santos, L.L.C., our attorneys understand this complicated process and the emotions involved.
 We'll explain what you need to know in detail and guide you through each step of the process.
 We always aim for a resolution that is as fair and beneficial as possible for all parties involved.